 RealMem: The actual amount of memory used to perform the operation.

-Hope this will help you to analyse the performance of the code.
+Hope this will help you to analyze the performance of the code.